SaurabhS120/KotlinChatApp/TEST_DOCUMENTATION.md

 **Assertions:**

 - ✅ "Login Page" title is displayed
-- ✅ "Username" input field is visible
+- ✅ "email" input field is visible
 - ✅ "Password" input field is visible
 - ✅ "Login" button is displayed